HeyItsBlinded/pygame-tutorial/README.md

 * 2-player support <br>
 * left player uses W/S, right player uses up arrow/down arrow <br>
 * after each round/when the ball is out of play, it resets in the middle and is triggered again by the space bar

+## edge cases to work on
+* the space bar can be used to reset the ball while it is still in play